Digital SAT Reading Strategy: A Step-by-Step Approach

 - Follow a systematic process: Question -> Passage -> Choices -> Eliminate -> Find Proof.

 - Trust the process of elimination.
-If you can prove three answers are wrong, the last one standing is correct.
+If you can prove three answers are wrong, the last one is correct.

 - Practice this entire method consistently until it becomes second nature.